 You want a brand image that makes sense and attracts the type of audience that you wish your website to have.
 Aside from that, it would be best if you were consistent in enforcing this brand image.

-The best way to establish a brand for yourself is to invest in visuals.
+Investing in visuals is the best way to establish a brand for yourself.
 This includes strategizing which visual elements you want to represent yourself.

-Being consistent with the design elements you use will make it easier for your target market to know who you are and what you do.
+Consistent with your design elements will make it easier for your target market to know who you are and what you do.

 Images rule many social media platforms.
-Therefore, it's a good idea to create images that you want to be shareable on your website.
+Therefore, creating images you want to be shareable on your website is a good idea.

 There are plenty of services that can help even beginners create and edit images and animated videos for social media.
 Therefore, if you want some supplementary imagery for some parts of your website that you want to be shareable, you can quickly draft one up.
 However, you want to make sure that it makes sense for your branding and is traceable to you somehow.